Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 - Step 12: Verify only requests for assigned places are shown

 **Expected Results:**
-- Step 1: Personnel user is authenticated
-- Step 2: Dashboard loads
-- Step 3: Assignment tab appears
-- Step 4: Visits tab appears
-- Step 5: Requests tab appears
-- Step 6: Finished tab appears
-- Step 7: Assigned places are displayed
-- Step 8: Only assigned places appear in list
-- Step 9: In-progress visits are displayed
-- Step 10: Visits are filtered by assigned places
-- Step 11: Pending reschedule requests are displayed
-- Step 12: Requests are filtered by assigned places
+When a personnel user signs in and navigates to the Dashboard page, the personnel user should be authenticated.
+The Dashboard should load with personnel-specific tabs.
+The Assignment tab should appear, showing places assigned to the personnel user.
+The Visits tab should appear, displaying visits for assigned places.
+The Requests tab should appear, showing reschedule requests.
+The Finished tab should appear, displaying completed visits.
+When the Assignment tab is clicked, only places that have been assigned to this personnel user should be displayed in the list.
+When the Visits tab is clicked, in-progress visits should be displayed, but only for places assigned to the personnel user.
+The visits should be filtered by assigned places, ensuring personnel only see visits for their assigned locations.
+When the Requests tab is clicked, pending reschedule requests should be displayed.
+The requests should also be filtered by assigned places, showing only reschedule requests for visits to places assigned to the personnel user.

 **Actual Results:**
-- Step 1: Personnel user is authenticated
-- Step 2: Dashboard loads
-- Step 3: Assignment tab appears
-- Step 4: Visits tab appears
-- Step 5: Requests tab appears
-- Step 6: Finished tab appears
-- Step 7: Assigned places are displayed
-- Step 8: Only assigned places appear in list
-- Step 9: In-progress visits are displayed
-- Step 10: Visits are filtered by assigned places
-- Step 11: Pending reschedule requests are displayed
-- Step 12: Requests are filtered by assigned places
+Personnel Dashboard loaded with all tabs.
+Assignment tab showed only assigned places.
+Visits tab filtered by assigned places.
+Requests tab filtered by assigned places.
+Finished tab displayed completed visits.
+All filtering worked correctly.

 **Status:** Passed